DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 The page object holds references to the desired elements on the page.
 Common operations are defined as an object's method.

-This useful abstraction improves the flexibility of your tests - if the UI changes, change one file to update all the references.
+This useful abstraction improves the flexibility of your tests - if the UI changes, change one file to update all references.
 A test with this model can look like this:

 ```js
 import page from './page-model'